strohs/rust-key-value-store/README.md

     > ./target/debug/kvs-server IP-ADDRESS:PORT

 the server will output debug information to the terminal as it is running.
 The log files will be written to the same directory as you run the server from.
-They will begin with an integer and end in ".log"
+They will begin with an integer and end in ".log".
+As you set kv pairs in the store you should be able to "cat" the .log file(s) and see them persisted there.

 ### run the client